Call for proposals

 Applications for CISSC Happenings are received and reviewed on a rolling basis.
 Please contact us any time.

 The Centre for Interdisciplinary Studies in Society and Culture seeks to promote interdisciplinary research and scholarship across the Faculties of Arts and Science and Fine Arts.
 As part of its mission, each year the Centre supports four working groups.

 The intention of the working group program is to create a space for interdisciplinary discussions that may lead to new collaborations and the formation of new research teams, or lay the ground for new cross-departmental or cross-faculty cooperation.
 In the past, working groups have used their funds to invite an external speaker, hold a symposium, attend exhibitions, constitute a reading circle, discuss works in progress, and to subsidize other activities.

 Working groups consist of three or more faculty members from two or more departments who undertake to meet a minimum of five times a year.
 In order to promote exchange and the development of new research networks, meetings are scheduled in advance, and publicized on the CISSC website.
-Meetings are open to graduate students as well as faculty.
+Meetings are open to graduate students as well as faculty, and may occasionally take the form of a public lecture or symposium or exhibition organized by the working group.

 Eligibility and Application Requirements

-The call for working group proposals for the 2018-2019 academic year will be issued in February 2018 with an application deadline of March 10, 2018.
+The call for working group proposals for the 2019-2020 academic year will be issued in January 2019 with an application deadline in late February (date TBA).
 Please use the application form below to submit your proposal.

 The following information is required: